Hands Nagoya: Recommended Shops and the Most Charming Items!

 If you arrange the train types according to how few stops each one makes, it goes like this: limited express > express > rapid > semi-express > local.

-There are also types like the commuter rapid train during rush hour, and the holiday rapid train, which runs on weekends and holidays, so be careful.
+There are also types like the commuter rapid train during rush hour, and the holiday rapid train, which runs on weekends and holidays, so look out for these trains too.

 Yamanote Line